Chiwetel Ejiofor biography

 Background and Early Career

 With his mother taking care of the family, Ejiofor developed a passion for reading and the stage, and as such performed with the National Youth Theatre before eventually attending the London Academy of Music and Dramatic Art.
-He made his TV debut in the thriller Deadly Voyage (1996)and made his first film appearance in Steven Spielberg's Amistad (1997).
+He made his television debut in the thriller Deadly Voyage (1996) and made his first film appearance in Steven Spielberg's Amistad (1997).

 Versatile Screen Icon